Data Classification Table

-This Data Classification Table was created by NYU IT Technology Security Services and adopted by the Data Protection Risk Analysis Project Team.
+This Data Classification Table was created by NYU IT Technology Security Services (TSS) and adopted by the Data Protection Risk Analysis Project Team.
 For questions, including from global locations, regarding its contents, please contact email@example.com.
 Local privacy laws and regulations may vary at NYU's global locations; please check with TSS to determine that you are safeguarding the data appropriately.

 Click here to download the Data Classification Table as a PDF.

 access or loss could

 Data with a less high level